dedztbh/KuantumCircuitSim/README.md

 The power of Linear Algebra!
 You can save the matrix after the simulation.
 Next time, just load it and one matrix multiplication gets you the result of running the entire circuit!

 ### Parallelism
 CPU0 is not alone!
-Concurrent command processing provides significantly performance boost on multi-core machines, especially for large number of commands!
+Concurrent command processing provides significantly performance boost on multi-core machines, especially for big N and large number of commands!

 ## Usage